dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

-process with plenty of logistical hurdles (think legal data sharing agreements and data transfer challenges), which means the list of project partners is usually not finalized until the fellowship begins.
-Based on your preferences, the requirements of each project, and the balance of disciplines within each team, we will assign teams of typically 4 fellows per project.
-You will learn which project you've been assigned during the second week of the fellowship.
+process with plenty of logistical hurdles (think legal data sharing agreements and data transfer challenges), which means the list of project partners is usually not finalized until we get close to the beginning of the fellowship.
+We'll usually give you a list of potential projects a couple of weeks before the start and ask you to give us a list of your project preferences.
+We'll use that, the needs of each project, and other things we want to balance across the team members (skills, backgrounds, experience, disciplines) to create project teams (typically of four fellows each) during the first week of the program.
+Fellows typically gwet the project assignments at the beginning of week 2.

-We want you to meet the people you’re working with face to face.
-We ask all our project partners to come meet their team in the second of the summer.
+We want you to meet the people you’re working with face to face and get to know them in the beginning of the summer so you can work with them effectively for the rest of the program.
+We ask all our project partners to come meet their team in the second week of the summer.
 During partner visits, you’ll spend a lot of time talking with them about the problem and the data, and they will give a presentation to the fellowship.
 This also gives all of the fellows a chance to hear about